 The Butterfly Highway

 You have probably heard about how important pollinators are to our state, country and the world.
-We at Secur-Tek Inc. support the Butterfly Highway – an initiative that works to protect these delicate insects that are a critical part of our ecosystem.
+Because we are locally owned and headquartered in Apex, we support the North Carolina Butterfly Highway – an initiative that works to protect these delicate insects that are a critical part of our ecosystem.

 Did you know?